 By Diane Paz, RDH, MEd, DBH

-Dr. Diane Paz earned her CDA and RDH from Phoenix College, and her BSDH, expanded functions, and master's degree in education from Northern Arizona University.
-She earned her doctorate of behavioral health from Arizona State University.
-Dr. Paz is a former associate clinical professor at Northern Arizona University, and can be reached at [email protected]
+Diane Paz, RDH, MEd, DBH, earned her CDA and RDH from Phoenix College, and her BSDH, expanded functions, and master’s degree in education from Northern Arizona University.
+She earned her doctorate degree in behavioral health from Arizona State University.
+Dr. Paz is a former associate clinical professor at Northern Arizona University and currently teaches at Carrington College and Rio Salado College in Arizona.
+She can be reached at [email protected].